The Invisible Tattoos

 ‘Who are you?
 Where am I?’
 Why am I here?”

-The three stopped at a closed door on which was written the single word, “Interrogations,” stencilled in black on the grey paint.
+It seemed an eternity until the three stopped at a closed door on which was written the single word, “The Teacher,” stencilled in black on the grey paint.
 One of the men knocked.
 There was the sound of a muffled but sharp voice.
-The man who knocked swung the door in, then with the second guard, hustled the prisoner into the room to make him stand before a man in a dark grey suit, white shirt and black tie, seated at a black metal desk who received the salute of the two guards with a nod of his head and observed the prisoner with calm interest.
+The man who knocked swung the door in, then with the second guard, hustled the prisoner into the room to make him stand before a man in a dark grey suit, white shirt and black tie, seated at a black metal desk who received the salute of the two guards with a nod of his head then observed the prisoner with calm interest.

 He waved his hand at a single wooden chair placed a few feet in front of the desk.
 The guards forced the prisoner down onto the chair, then took several steps back to stand, legs apart, arms behind their backs, looking straight ahead.

 4538 tried to sit upright in the chair but the seat was oiled and slippery.
 He kept slipping down lower than the man in front of him.
 He tried to grip the armrests but they were oiled too.
 He gave up and rested in a state of precarious imbalance while the man across from him sat in silence, watching him squirm.
+The man indicated with his hand and the two guards saluted, then left to wait outside closing the door behind them.
+There was a silence which seemed to stretch out with no end, then, quietly, the man drew out a pack of cigarettes, took one from the pack, took a black lighter laying on tp of the desk, lit the cigarette, inhaled deeply, then, as he exhaled, asked,

 ‘Do you know why you are here 4538?’

-The prisoner looked around the room, that was otherwise bare, and replied, “Why don’t you tell me?’
+The prisoner looked around the room, that was otherwise bare, and replied, “I don’t even know who you are or where “here” is.
+Why don’t you tell me?’

 ‘Your condition.
 Your place on the road of life; bound to the wheel of things.’